VikasSaxena2204/Vikassaxena2204/README.md

 - I enjoy traveling ✈️.
 - In my spare time, you might find me with my amazing friends 👯, discussing random topics with them and reading tech blogs 👨‍💻.
 - I’m currently learning new skills and technologies in Full Stack Development.
-- I have a keen interest in data science and artificial intelligence, and I’m enthusiastic about exploring how these fields can drive innovation and solve complex problems.
+- I have a keen interest in data science and artificial intelligence 👨‍💻, and I’m enthusiastic about exploring how these fields can drive innovation and solve complex problems.

 ###  **<div align="center">🌐 Socials</div>**